-Our workshops take approximately two and a half hours.
-This means that students have ample time to ask questions on the guidelines and surrounding issues, and to work through the material.
+Our student workshops take approximately two and a half hours.
+This allows students ample time to ask questions on the guidelines and surrounding issues, and to work through the material.

 The session begins with a presentation which takes the students step by step through the guidelines with examples of headlines, facts, and statistics.
+There is also a section on the guidelines in context.
+This focuses on topics that can make the guidelines challenging to apply, such as murder-suicide, court reporting, and the suicide of a high-profile person.
+The presentation also covers working with contributors, and there are radio examples included in this section.
+Students are encouraged to listen to the interviews through the lens of the guidelines, and identify what elements are responsible, and what could have been done differently.
 Students are encouraged to ask any questions they may have along the way.
 The presentation takes approximately 40 minutes.

 Before booking our workshop, it is important to note that the presentation and case studies include details of suicide methodology.
 As outlined above, our workshops are always prefaced by a trigger warning for students and include contact details for support services which students can access.
 All Headline team members are trained in safeTALK and our education lead is additionally trained in Mental Health First Aid.
 Any student who needs to leave the room is checked on to ensure that they are offered support in the case of distress and are referred to further services if necessary.